 Not only can you zipline over the cloud forests at Selvatura Park or Sky Adventures Monteverde Park, you can also bungee jump 143 meters into the forest, tarzan swing 45 meters down or superman zipline 2 kilometers.
 Whichever one you choose, your excitement level will be through the roof!

 The superman ziplines at 100% Aventura are hands down the most exciting and fun ziplines we’ve ever done.
 Check out our video of us flying 2 kilometers above the cloud forest!

 If you love adventure and are looking for an exciting activity, this is definitely one of the best things to do in Monteverde and worth every penny!

 See Resplendant Quetzals

-National Geographic once placed Monteverde as the best place in the world to see Resplendant Quetzal, a stunning bird in the trogon family.
+National Geographic named Monteverde as the best place in the world to see Resplendant Quetzal, a stunning bird in the trogon family.
 For many years, the Quetzal’s immense beauty with iridescent green feathers and a long slender tail has captured the hearts of many, even becoming the national bird of Guatemala and name of their national currency.

-As these birds live in high elevations mostly in cloud forests, Monteverde is indeed one of the best places to see them.
-During mating season (about February – June ish), it is common to see multiple males dancing and flashing their vibrant colors to impress females.
+As these birds live in high elevations mostly in cloud forests, Monteverde is one of the best places to see them.
+During mating season (about February – June ish), it is common to see males dancing and flashing their vibrant colors to impress females.